Graph Machine Learning in the Era of Large Language Models (LLMs): LLMs for Graph Models

 Despite great potential, Graph ML based on the GNNs has its inherent limitations.
 Firstly, vanilla GNN models commonly demand labeled data for supervision, and obtaining these annotations can be resource-intensive in terms of time and cost.
 Secondly, real-world graphs often contain abundant textual information, which is crucial for downstream tasks.
 However, GNNs typically rely on shallow text embeddings for semantic extraction, thereby limiting their capacity to capture intricate semantics and text features.
 Moreover, the diversity of graphs presents challenges for GNN models in terms of generalization across diverse domains and tasks.

 Recently, LLMs have achieved remarkable success in handling natural language, with exciting features like (1) conducting zero/few-shot predictions and (2) providing a unified feature space.
-These capabilities present a potential solution to address the above challenges faced by Graph ML and GFMs.
-Therefore, this section aims to investigate the contributions that current LLMs can make to enhance Graph ML's progress towards GFMs, while also examining their current limitations, as Figure~\ref{fig:llm-enhanced-graph} shows.
+These capabilities present a potential solution to address the above challenges faced by Graph ML.
+Therefore, this section aims to investigate the contributions that current LLMs can make to enhance Graph ML, while also examining their current limitations, as Figure~\ref{fig:llm-enhanced-graph} shows.